Broiled trout. Sounds so simple, right? It is, but there is actually more to proper broiling than you might think.

 - 1 tablespoon pickled mustard seeds

-- 2 tablespoons rowan berries preserved in syrup
+- 2 tablespoons berries preserved in syrup (I used rowan berries)

 - 2 pickled angelica stalks, sliced thin

 Salt your fish well and set out on the cutting board to warm up a bit.
 Preheat your broiler, and if it has a setting, set it to "high."